-Category Class Region Impairment Main sport equipment and degree of impairment Standing LW2 Impairments in one lower limb (ex. above knee) Skiing with 2 skis and 2 poles LW3 Impairments in both lower limbs Skiing with 2 skis and 2 poles LW4 Impairments in one lower limb (ex. below knee) Skiing with 2 skis and 2 poles LW5/7 Impairment in both upper limbs Skiing with 2 skis and no poles LW6 Impairment in one upper limb Skiing with 2 skis and 1 pole LW8 Impairment in one upper limb (ex. below elbow) Skiing with 2 skis and 1 pole LW9 Impairment in one upper limb and one lower limb Equipment of choice, but with 2 skis Sit-ski LW10, 10.5 Impairments in both lower limbs (no sitting balance) Using sit-ski LW11, 11.5 Impairments in both lower limbs (fair sitting balance) Using sit-ski LW12 Impairments in both lower limbs (good sitting balance) Using sit-ski Vision Impaired B1 Slight to no light perception in either eye Must ski with a guide Must wear blackout glasses B2 Up to visual acuity of 2/60 and/or visual field of less than 5 degrees May ski with a guide B3 Up to visual acuity of 6/60 and/or visual field of less than 20 degrees May ski with a guide
+Category Class Region Impairment Main sport equipment and degree of impairment Standing LW2 Impairments in one lower limb (ex. above knee) Skiing with 2 skis and 2 poles LW3 Impairments in both lower limbs Skiing with 2 skis and 2 poles LW4 Impairments in one lower limb (ex. below knee) Skiing with 2 skis and 2 poles LW5/7 Impairment in both upper limbs Skiing with 2 skis and no poles LW6 Impairment in one upper limb Skiing with 2 skis and 1 pole LW8 Impairment in one upper limb (ex. below elbow) Skiing with 2 skis and 1 pole LW9 Impairment in one upper limb and one lower limb Equipment of choice, but with 2 skis Sit-ski LW10, 10.5 Impairments in both lower limbs (no sitting balance) Using sit-ski LW11, 11.5 Impairments in both lower limbs (fair sitting balance) Using sit-ski LW12 Impairments in both lower limbs (good sitting balance) Using sit-ski Vision Impaired NS1 Light perception without measurable visual acuity or no light perception Must ski with a guide Must wear blackout glasses NS2 Visual acuity of LogMAR 2.3 - 3.5 May ski with a guide NS3 Visual acuity of LogMAR 0.9 - 2.2 and/or binocular visual field of less than or equal to 60 degrees May ski with a guide